Certseeds/GraphicsMagick/README.txt

   (16-bit WMF files only, not 32-bit "EMF").
 This is the format commonly used for Windows clipart (available on CD at your local computer or technical book store).
-WMF support requires the FreeType 2 library in order to render TrueType and Postscript fonts.
+WMF support requires the FreeType 2 library in order to render TrueType, OpenType, and Postscript fonts.

   While GraphicsMagick uses the libwmflite (parser) component of the libwmf package which does not depend on any special libraries, the